 17.4.1 Determination of Obligations»

 .
 If Purchaser terminates this Agreement pursuant to Section hereof, and requests delivery of the Equipment and the materials and services described in Section above, Purchaser shall determine the value of that portion of the Scope of Work, which has been properly completed, if any (the “Proper Scope Value”).
-If Purchaser has paid Seller an amount greater than the Proper Scope Value the difference between the amount paid to Seller and the Proper Scope Value (the “Refund Amount”) shall be settled between the parties in accordance with Section below.
-If the amount paid by Purchaser to Seller is less than the Proper Scope Value, the difference between the amount paid and the Proper Scope Value (the “Scope Value Due”) shall be settled between the parties in accordance with Section below.
+The Proper Scope Value shall not exceed the Unit Liability Amount on a unit basis or Maximum Liability Amount on Facility Agreement basis.
+If Purchaser has paid Seller an amount greater than the Proper Scope Value the difference between the amount paid to Seller, considering amounts paid prior to execution of the Facility Agreement, and the Proper Scope Value (the “Refund Amount”) shall be settled between the parties in accordance with Section below.
+If the amount paid by Purchaser to Seller is less than the Proper Scope Value, considering the amounts paid prior to execution of the Facility Agreement, the difference between the amount paid and the Proper Scope Value (the “Scope Value Due”) shall be settled between the parties in accordance with Section below.
 If Seller disagrees with Purchaser’s determination of the Proper Scope Value, such dispute shall be resolved in accordance with .

 17.4.2 Damages and Expenses»